tanyaortiz/fed-philosophy/README.md

 - 10 lines of code (as an extreme example)

 ## Documentation
 Documentation is the most important step and is required for every build.
-It doesn't take more than 15 minutes and it's great to lay out your toolkit so there are no surprises later on in the build.
-Get this out of the way, first.
-Make changes as you go along.
+It takes no more than 15 minutes, and it's great to lay out your toolkit so there are no surprises later on in the build.
+Get this out of the way first, and make changes as you go along.

 TLDR; Categories Required: